serenagrl/ansible-kubernetes/README.md

 2. `setup-server.yaml` - Provisions the Ubuntu VMs on Hyper-V.
 3. `setup-nfs.yaml` - Sets up a basic nfs server.
 4. `setup-kubernetes.yaml` - Sets up the Kubernetes cluster without any add-ons.
-5. ... and then specify the roles in the `setup-components.yaml` to install the add-ons that you want.
+5. Specify the addons to install in the `_kube.add_ons` collection in `group_vars\all.yaml`.
+6. `setup-components.yaml` to install the add-ons that you want.

-You can rerun the `setup-components.yaml` after you have modified the roles to setup the add-ons you want.
+You can rerun the `setup-components.yaml` after you have modified the `_kube.add_ons` collection to install the roles you want.
 The installation order is important as some add-ons have dependencies on the others.
-Remember to comment out the NFS configuration if you are running it the second time.

 ### Add-ons stack
 * Metallb